1Apply to TVCC

 - Hitting a 30 hour marker (Students who reach a 30, 60, or 90 hour milestone must see an advisor to discuss the completion of their degree plan and graduation plans.)

-If you are not eligible to register online (for reasons other than overdue balance), you can still see an Academic Advisor to register for classes at an Advisement Center on any of our three main campuses.
+If you are not eligible to register online (for reasons other than overdue balance), you can still meet with an advisor.
 Students with a past due balance must contact the Business Office to settle the overdue amount before any further registration.
 Students on academic probation/suspension should contact the Academic Review Board for an appointment to discuss further action and registration.

 6Log Into your Student Portal and Cardinal Email

 Now that you are a TVCC student, it is time to familiarize yourself with your My Cardinal Connect student portal and Cardinal Email.
 The student portal is your resource for most school related tasks, from viewing and accepting your financial aid awards, making tuition payments or installments, registering for classes, and one day applying for your graduation.
 To log into your TVCC student portal, My Cardinal Connect, you will need your Cardinal ID username.
 TVCC has compiled instructions on how to log in to your portal for the first time, complete with a way to locate your Cardinal ID username and find your password.
 Once you have successfully logged in, it is best to take a look around and explore all of the resources and tools you have as a student right at your fingertips.

 Your Cardinal Email will use the same log in information as your student portal.
 TVCC provides students with their own emails so that we may communicate with you securely.
 Be aware that any communications from TVCC will go this email address; check your Cardinal Email regularly to stay up to date and informed.